 Some pellet stoves are more energy-efficient than others, so make sure you choose the one with higher efficiency if you want to maximize your savings.

 The size may be suitable for covering the amount of space in your living room, but you should also consider the size of the stove itself.
-You don’t want something that is too big to fit in your home.
+You don’t want something that is too big to fit in your home – be mindful of the amount of square feet you have to work with.
 Pellet stoves can be very bulky, so make sure you save space for one in your home.
+Pellet stove inserts, a variety of fireplace inserts, can also be a way to maximize existing space to bring heat to your home.

 Q: Do pellet stoves come with a boiler for heating radiators?